Legal Malpractice Report

-The most common claims were associated with alleged mishandling of cases involving bodily injury and property damage (65 closed claims; 21 paid claims), collection and bankruptcy (40 closed claims, 8 paid claims), real estate (32 claims, 13 paid claims), estates and trusts (27 claims, 8 paid claims), and family law (27 claims, 5 paid claims).
+The most common claims were associated with alleged mishandling of cases involving bodily injury and property damage (42 closed claims; eight paid claims), collection and bankruptcy (37 closed claims, 11 paid claims), real estate (27 claims, four paid claims), corporate and business organization (22 claims, four paid claims), and family law (22 claims, five paid claims).

-The most common errors leading to a successful malpractice action include those pertaining to the commencement of a proceeding or action (17 paid claims), errors or omissions during pre-trial or pre-hearing (13 paid claims), the preparation or transmittal of a filing (8 paid claims), and consultation and advice (2 paid claims).
+The most common errors leading to a successful malpractice action include those pertaining to categories not specified (15 paid claims), the commencement of action or proceeding (six paid claims), the pre-trial, pre-hearing (12 paid claims), and the settlement and negotiation (three paid claims).

-The most common type of error was failure to meet a deadline correctly (14 paid claims), planning or strategy error (9 paid claims), inadequate knowledge or application of the law (8 paid claims), and failure to perform an adequate investigation (4 paid claims).
+The most common type of error was the categories not specified (four paid claims), failure to meet a deadline correctly (seven paid claims), planning or strategy error (eight paid claims), and failure to perform an adequate investigation (six paid claims).

-In 2011, just 10 insurers provided legal malpractice coverage in Missouri, though only four had a market share greater than 1 percent.
-Just three insurers controlled more than 96 percent of the market:
+In 2012, just 15 insurers provided legal malpractice coverage in Missouri, though only five had a market share greater than 1 percent.
+Just three insurers controlled more than 92 percent of the market: